 Creamy, sweet, cold and refreshing, ice cream contains some protein and calcium; it also contains a large amount of fat and sugar, which drives up the calorie content of the treat.
-Because of that, ice cream can lead to weight gain if you eat too much of it.
+Because of that, ice cream is definitely a food that makes you gain weight it you eat too much of it.

-A 1/2-cup serving of vanilla ice cream contains 137 calories and 7.2 grams of fat, of which about 4.5 grams are saturated.
+The calories in ice cream per 1/2-cup serving of the vanilla flavor amounts to 137 along with 7.2 grams of fat, of which about 4.5 grams are saturated.
 The same amount of chocolate ice cream has 143 calories and 7.3 grams of fat, of which 4.5 are saturated.
 Many of these calories come from the added sugar and high fat content in traditional ice cream.
 Regularly eating foods high in sugar and fat can lead to weight gain.

-Because of the calorie and sugar content, you shouldn't eat ice cream on a regular basis, but instead reserve it as a special treat every once in a while.
+Because of the calorie and sugar content, regularly eating too much ice cream has side effects that you'll notice when you stand on the scale.
+Instead reserve ice cream as a special treat every once in a while.
 When you do have ice cream, go for low-fat, fat-free or sugar-free versions, which will help satisfy your desire for something sweet, but with fewer calories than traditional versions.
-A 1/2 cup of no-sugar-added vanilla ice cream, for example, contains 115 calories.
-Reduced-fat chocolate ice cream has 92 calories per 1/2-cup serving.
+A 1/2 cup of no-sugar-added vanilla ice cream, for example, contains 137 calories.
+Reduced-fat chocolate ice cream has 93 calories per 1/2-cup serving.

 Choose These Instead